 In this article, we look at the possible benefits and health risks of having a baby later in life, as well as what to expect during pregnancy and delivery.

-Women in the United States are having fewer babies, except for one group — those in their late 30s and early 40s.
+Women in the United States are having fewer babies, except for one group —

 According to the Pew Research Center, women are more likely to have children now than they were a decade ago, but many are waiting until later in life.
 The average age at which a woman has her first child has, therefore, risen from 23 in 1994 to 26 in 2018.